-The Legal Rebel with a Cause - Renee Knake joins RMIT Law Seminar Series to Shed Light on Gender Disparity
+Renee Knake joins RMIT Law Seminar Series to shed light on gender disparity.

-During her engaging and interactive presentation, Prof. Knake stated that “leadership in the legal profession does not reflect the public it serves, even though women have entered law in numbers equal to men for decades.”
-Prof. Knake went on to offer concrete strategies to remedy the situation by exposing the phenomenon of being shortlisted.
+During her engaging and interactive presentation, Professor Knake stated that “leadership in the legal profession does not reflect the public it serves, even though women have entered law in numbers equal to men for decades.”
+Professor Knake went on to offer concrete strategies to remedy the situation by exposing the phenomenon of being shortlisted.

 The term ‘shortlisting’ refers to being qualified for a position but ultimately not being selected.
 Shortlisting forms a list that creates the appearance of diversity, but in reality, preserves the status quo.
 This often occurs alongside professional advancement, “whether it be the judge in the courtroom, the CEO in the corner office, or the coach on the playing field,” explained Prof. Knake.

 Women, and especially female minorities, regularly find themselves equally or more capable than the other candidates on the shortlist, but far less likely to be chosen.

 Professor Knake acknowledges that we’ve come a long way, however government intervention aimed at addressing this imbalance has been largely ineffective and equal representation on boards is still woefully inadequate.
 Professor Knake suggests that organisations should track their hiring, including the shortlisted and the selected candidate.
 If the percentages of men and women on both lists are opposing, then both the recruiting process as well as the selection process should be evaluated.

 “One way for organisations to improve would be to make sure that their selection bodies are more diverse.
 Organisations can also impact individuals through training programs to raise awareness about shortlisting and other types of bias and discrimination, and by offering support to women and minorities who step into leadership roles”, Professor Knake concludes.